MaJerle/c-code-style/README.md

 ## Structures, enumerations, typedefs

-- Structure or enumeration name must be lowercase with optional underscore `_` character between words
+- Structure or enumeration name MUST be lowercase with optional underscore `_` character between words
 - Structure or enumeration may contain `typedef` keyword
-- All structure members must be lowercase
+- All structure members MUST be lowercase
-- All enumeration members must be uppercase
+- All enumeration members SHOULD be uppercase
-- Structure/enumeration must follow doxygen documentation syntax
+- Structure/enumeration MUST follow doxygen documentation syntax

 When structure is declared, it may use one of `3` different options:

-1. When structure is declared with *name only*, it *must not* contain `_t` suffix after its name.
+1. When structure is declared with *name only*, it *MUST not* contain `_t` suffix after its name.
 ```c
 struct struct_name {
     char* a;